plasmo-dev/Plasmo.jl/docs/src/documentation/quickstart.md

 ```

 !!! note
     An [`OptiGraph`](@ref) distinguishes between its local elements (optinodes and optiedges contained directly within the graph) and its total elements (local elements plus elements contained within subgraphs).
-This distinction helps to describe nested graph structures as described in [Modeling with Subgraphs](@ref).
+This distinction helps to describe nested graph structures as described in [Modeling with OptiGraphs](@ref).

-## Add Variables and Constraints using OptiNodes
+## Add Variables and Constraints (using OptiNodes)
 An optigraph consists of [`OptiNode`](@ref) objects which represent stand-alone optimization models.
 An optinode supports JuMP
 macros used to create variables, constraints, expressions, and objective functions (i.e. it supports JuMP macros such as `@variable`, `@constraint`, `@expression` and `@objective`).
 The simplest way to add optinodes to an optigraph is
 to use the [`@optinode`](@ref) macro as shown in the following code snippet.
 Here we create the optinode `n1` and add two variables `x` and `y`.
 We also add